MakarenaLabs/MuseBox-Documentation/sdk-docs/docs/api/general.md

 ## APIs

+The MuseBox Server listens in localhost (127.0.0.1) and in any IP (0.0.0.0) at port 9696.

+In WebSocket binding, the client simply must open a connection to `127.0.0.1:9696`, otherwise if the client is extern to the board, the connection string depends on the board's IP.
+For example, if the board has the IP `192.168.1.5`, the connection string is `192.168.1.5:9696`.
-The MuseBox Server listens in localhost (127.0.0.1) at port 9696 in TCP protocol.
-According to that, in ZMQ socket binding, the Client will bind at this address for sending data to MuseBox Server: `tcp://*:9696`
+In ZMQ socket binding, the Client will bind at this address for sending data to MuseBox Server: `tcp://*:9696`

 All the APIs are in JSON format, and have the same structure.
 The structure is the following: